thenewdarling/CurseOfStrahd/Downtime/2022-05-31 Session 26 and prior downtime.md

 [13-Jul-21 10:22 PM] Magdalena de Luna (she/her)
 “Thank you, friend.
 I will keep that in mind.
 I’m no stranger to old families, they collect grudges like misers hoard pennies.
-But I suspect we can be of use to them, and if we can do so without angering the Vallakoviches, I think it would be in all of our interests.
+But I suspect we can be of use to them, and if we can do so without angering the [[Vallakoviches]], I think it would be in all of our interests.
 But if it is as you say… perhaps we should reunite with our young friend Viktor first, hm? 😉”

 [14-Jul-21 04:45 AM] Varian Lo'Gosh (he/him)